ausmarton/quantum-resilient/docs/reference/precision-implementation.md

 ### Overview

 Store latency in nanoseconds (`u128`), convert to microseconds during analysis.
-This preserves full precision while maintaining backward compatibility.
+This preserves full precision for sub-microsecond measurements.

 ### Implementation